By Rick Steves

 I look for places that are clean, central, relatively quiet at night, reasonably priced, friendly, small enough to have a hands-on owner and stable staff, run with a respect for local traditions, and not listed in other guidebooks.
-If I can find a place with, say, six of these eight criteria...it's a keeper.
-I'm more impressed by a handy location and a fun-loving philosophy than flat-screen TVs and shoeshine machines.
+If I can find a place with, say, six of these eight criteria, it's a keeper.
+I'm more impressed by a convenient location and a fun-loving philosophy than flat-screen TVs and pricey laundry service.

 It pays to choose your accommodations thoughtfully.
 Expensive hotels can rip through a tight budget like a grenade through a dollhouse.
 I hear people complaining about that "$300 double in Frankfurt" or the "$400-a-night room in London."
 They come back from their vacations with bruised and battered pocketbooks, telling stories that scare their friends out of international travel and back to Florida or Hawaii one more time.
 True, you can spend $400 for a double, but I never have.
 That's three days' accommodations for me.